THE OTTER SIDE

 She now serves as the Pastor of New Hope Presbyterian Church in La Feria, Texas.

 ( Back to the Top of the Page )

 OUR GUARANTEE - We give you an unconditional guarantee on all of our

 products.
 We hope you'll love them just the way they are!
 But, if

 anything is not perfect, we want to know about it.

-Just call us, fax us a note, or send email
+Just call us, text us a note, send email, or write to us

 right away, and we will remedy the situation.